Social security contributions

 Inheritance, estate, and gift taxes

 There are no federal or provincial/territorial inheritance, estate, or gift taxes.
 However, an individual who dies is deemed to have disposed of any capital property immediately before death.
 This can result in any accrued capital gains being subject to income tax in the manner discussed under Capital gains in the Income determination section.
-In addition, all provinces and territories impose probate fees or administrative charges for probating a will.
+In addition, most provinces and territories impose probate fees or administrative charges for probating a will.

 Property taxes are levied by municipalities in Canada on the estimated market value of real property within their boundaries, and by provinces and territories on land not in a municipality.
 In most provinces and territories, a general property tax is levied on the owner of the property.
 Some municipalities levy a separate business tax, which is payable by the occupant if the premises are used for business purposes.
 These taxes are based on the rental value of the property at tax rates that are set each year by the various municipalities.
 School taxes, also generally based on the value of real property, are levied by local and regional school boards or the province or territory.